Find Interlinking Opps via Entity N-gram Matches Using Python

-Any seasoned SEO will know that finding internal linking at scale can be a difficult process but a very important one.
-This is especially true if your content is not well organized topically.
+Any seasoned SEO knows that finding internal links at scale is difficult but important.
+This is especially true if your content isn’t well organized topically.

-In this Python SEO tutorial, I’m going to show you line-by-line how to break down each article’s content into entity N-grams and then compare that set of entities to every other article.
+In this Python SEO tutorial, I’ll show you, line by line, how to break each article’s content into entity N-grams and compare that set of entities to every other article.
 Articles with high matches are more likely to be good fits for internal linking.

 Table of Contents